How can you describe perfection?

 The only thing it’s missing is the showers onboard the A380.
 But forget about the bar on board – you won’t want to leave the suite for even a second.

 Emirates is best-known for its massive fleet of Airbus A380s, the signature double-decker planes complete with an onboard bar and showers for first class passengers.
-But the U.A.E.-based airline has just nine Boeing 777s featuring these new suites, which means it’s only available on a small number of routes.
+But the U.A.E.-based airline has just a handful of Boeing 777s featuring these new suites, which means it’s only available on a small number of routes.

 You can generally fly this aircraft on these routes out of Dubai: Brussels (BRU), Geneva (GVA), Frankfurt (FRA), London Stansted (STN), Vienna (VIE), Tokyo Haneda (HND), Riyadh (RUH), Kuwait City (KWI), and Male (MLE).
 However, it is not always guaranteed to get the new suites on these routes.
 Check the aircraft seat map (there will only be six seats) before you book but also be aware that the aircraft can change without notice.